"Wòch nan dlo pa konn doulè wòch nan soley."

-“Cocobai” — a Kreyol slur implying worthlessness and disgrace — is the colloquial term for children with disabilities in Haiti.
-Women and girls with disabilities are especially vulnerable to violence and exploitation.
+"Bebe," or a Kreyol slur implying worthlessness and disgrace — are the colloquial terms for people with disabilities in Haiti.
+Women and girls with disabilities are especially infantilized, making them particularly vulnerable to violence and exploitation.
 Core to PAZAPA’s mission is to foster a culture of inclusion that respects human rights, accepts diversity and promotes the dignity of all members of the community.

 We do this by convening events, delivering frequent radio broadcasts, holding community meetings in remote areas, training government teachers, sponsoring a float and other high-visibility awareness-raising activities during Jacmel's renowned Carnival, advocating for accessibility at the policy level, and forging partnerships with other organizations committed to a more equitable, inclusive Haiti.
 In December 2017, PAZAPA and Plan Haiti commemorated the International Day of Persons with Disabilities with an event (pictured at left) bringing together government officials, NGO representatives and the broader community to discuss equal rights.
 Thanks to PAZAPA's new Program for the Arts, Haitians with disabilities are further empowered through art therapy, performing arts, and skill-building in creative vocations toward developing sustainable livelihoods.
 These efforts are gradually shifting the way in which people with disabilities are viewed, valued and included by their communities.

 With a per capita GDP of less than $800 per year, Haiti's unemployment and poverty rates are among the world's highest.
 Raising a child with a disability puts extraordinary stress on families already experiencing financial hardship.
 So it's critical to empower mothers in overcoming poverty, and teach young adults with disabilities relevant vocational skills so they can live in dignity.